fission/fission.io/content/en/blog/demystifying-fission-new-deploy.md

 #### Granular control over functions

-NewDeploy also provides auto scaling and resource limit settings to be configured for individual functions.
+NewDeploy also provides auto-scaling and resource limit settings to be configured for individual functions.
 Unliked Pool Manager that allowed you to configure settings at an environment level only.
 With this capability, each of your functions can specify the resource limits which can be different from different functions based on their use cases.
 Another thing to note is that, whatever limits you specify for the function will override the values specified at the environment level.